robbytables/bug-free-invention/unit-6-flask/instructor-resources/01-web-dev-intro/01-web-dev-slides.md

 - DNS
     - The actual address of a website.
-- Client-Server Relationship
+- The Client-Server Relationship
     - Server sends website files to the client (your browser).
-- Front End vs. Back End
+- Front-End vs. Back-End
     - What the user sees versus what makes the website work.

 ---